vijay98-ops/vijay98-ops.github.io/nmap/index.md

 Nmap done: 1 IP address (1 host up) scanned in 172.89 seconds
 ```
 ## Conclusion
 Having the idea to use `nmap` precisely plays a great role for penetration testers due to its ease of use, accuracy, flexibility and high performance.
 Though you can find many `nmap cheat sheets` you can refer to them.
-I have blogged this just to keep as further reference for myself, though you can refer to this too.
+I have blogged this just to keep as further reference for myself.
+If you have any problem related to the functionality of `nmap` then you can visit the main page of nmap.
 Thanks for staying with me throughout this blog and hope you have learned some new techniques.

 ## Resources